In this article

 11. Create Email Templates

 Most parent emails fall into predictable categories: progress updates, behavior concerns, conference requests, missing work notifications, and positive news.
 Write one template for each category and customize the student-specific details.
-You'll cut email drafting time by 70%.

 12. Use a Weekly Newsletter Instead of Individual Updates